srimanaravind/flicker-php/README.md

 Instructions

-•Provide an abstracted solution that demonstrates an understanding of business logic and presentation separation.
+• Provide an abstracted solution that demonstrates an understanding of business logic and presentation separation.

-•Do not make use of any libraries that are not part of the standard language libraries.
+• Do not make use of any libraries that are not part of the standard language libraries.

-•Do not make use of any pre-existing frameworks, such as CakePHP, etc.
+• Do not make use of any pre-existing frameworks, such as CakePHP, etc.

 Task